prule/data-processing-experiment/ReadMe.md

 - Note that this configuration could still be externalised rather than being part of the pipeline configuration.
 - One difference with this implementation is by modelling the mapping classes the code becomes much cleaner.
   - See the mapping classes (TableMapping, ColumnMapping, ValueMapping) in [ValueMappingWhenProcessor](https://github.com/prule/data-processing-experiment/blob/e91dbe09d17931194561212e86841254f0882411/spark/src/main/kotlin/com/example/dataprocessingexperiment/spark/pipeline/ValueMappingWhenProcessor.kt#L87)
-- Hopefully the performance of this method is better, and it would be measure it at some point so I can detect potential problem implementations.
+- Hopefully the performance of this method is better, and it would be good to measure it at some point so I can detect potential problem implementations.

 The configuration for the reference application be seen here:
 - [tables](https://github.com/prule/data-processing-experiment/blob/part-9/app/src/main/resources/sample1.tables.json5)